 Being a new Mumma can be tough and one of the things that can make it even more tricky is getting breastfeeding right and the worry about supply etc.

-I have been lucky enough to feed all four of my babies (and apparently according to number 4 (who is 2 next month) I’m not about to stop any time soon!).
-However, to help boost my supply I made sure that I drank heaps of water (about 3L a day) and ate good wholesome foods to fuel my body.
+To help keep up my milk supply I made sure that I drank heaps of water (about 3L a day) and ate nutritious foods to fuel my body.
 One of the ways that you can make sure you are getting in some good nutrition is these bikkies.
 They contain good fat, fibre and brewer’s yeast which has been long reported to improve milk supply.

-My midwife mother in law told me how they used to tell mothers to drink a good stout before feeds to boost their supply!
-Not recommended so much any more – but the brewer’s yeast is still great!
+My midwife mother in law told me how they used to tell new mothers to drink a good stout before feeds to boost their supply!
+Not recommended so much any more 🫣 – but the brewer’s yeast is still great!

 See below the recipe for a more gluten intolerant friendly option.

-• 1 cup wholemeal spelt flour/buckwheat flour/rye flour
+- 1 cup wholemeal spelt flour/buckwheat flour/rye flour

-• 1/2 tsp GF baking powder
+- 1/2 tsp GF baking powder

-• 1/2 cup coconut sugar
+- 1/2 cup sugar

-• 2 tablespoons flaxseed meal mixed with 2 tbsp water
+- 2 tablespoons flaxseed meal mixed with 2 tbsp water

-• 3 tbsp aquafaba (the liquid drained from a can of chic peas) OR 1 whole egg
+- 3 tbsp aquafaba (the liquid drained from a can of chic peas) OR 1 whole egg

-• 1 tsp vanilla bean paste
+- 1 tsp vanilla bean paste

-• 1 teaspoon cinnamon
+- 1 teaspoon cinnamon

-• 10g brewers yeast
+- 10g brewers yeast

-• 1/2 tsp Himilayan salt
+- 1/2 tsp flaked salt

-• 1 & 1/2 cups rolled oats*
+- 1 & 1/2 cups rolled oats*

-• 6 medjool dates, pitted
+- 6 medjool dates, pitted

 *Replace the oats with 1/2 cup shredded coconut, 1/2 cup rolled quinoa and 1/2 cup puffed rice for a GF option